-Proxy pattern refers to structural design patterns.
+The Proxy pattern is a structural design pattern.

 class InternetRouter {